 Manipulating the data

-Andrej Karpathy, the Director of AI at Tesla has revealed the following diagram showing estimates of how much time he spent working on the models versus the data when writing his PhD and working at Tesla.
-This illustrates one of the main differences between working as a data scientist in academia and in the industry.
+Andrej Karpathy, the Director of AI at Tesla, has revealed the following diagram showing estimates of how much time he spent working on the models versus the data when writing his Ph.D. and working at Tesla.
+It illustrates one of the main differences between working as a data scientist in academia and the industry.

-This diagram illustrates a very important point.
+This diagram illustrates a crucial point.
 The bottleneck in commercial AI is data, not algorithms.
 The data component is where industrial data scientists should spend the majority of their time.
-Data Visualization and Exploratory Data Analysis (“EDA”) are probably the most important subfields to master to develop good data science solutions.
-Even in academic and competitive settings where directly manipulating the data is disallowed, Data Visualization and EDA provide tremendous value.
+Data Visualization and Exploratory Data Analysis (“EDA”) are probably the essential subfields to master to develop good data science solutions.
+Even in academic and competitive settings were directly manipulating the data is disallowed, Data Visualization and EDA provide tremendous value.

-In academia, data scientists usually work with clean standardized datasets.
+In academia, data scientists usually work with clean, standardized datasets.
 The datasets are easily interpreted and have a simple structure.
-Datasets are usually huge, allowing for researchers to experiment with large, complex models.
+Datasets are usually massive, allowing researchers to experiment with large, complex models.

 Data visualization and EDA is often completely overlooked in academia, as fitting solutions to datasets makes them less generally applicable.
 However, we recommend researchers spend time on EDA regardless, as data insights can often inspire novel ways to solve general problems.

-In competitions, features are often secret, undocumented or simply difficult to interpret.
-This makes data visualization and EDA even more important.
+In competitions, features are often secret, undocumented, or merely challenging to interpret.
+It makes data visualization and EDA even more important.

 In the industry, the structure of the dataset is often quite complex.
 The complexity stems from relationships between columns, correlated or untrustworthy data sources, missing data, noise, and outliers.

 For many domain-specific problems, little or no data is available until users start providing the service with data.
-This is usually referred to as the “chicken and egg problem” or the “cold start problem”.
+It is usually referred to as the “chicken and egg problem” or the “cold start problem.”

 When little or no data is available, industrial data scientists have to find ways to obtain more.
-Being able to effectively obtain more data is often what sets experienced industrial data scientists apart of novices.
+Being able to obtain more data effectively is what sets experienced industrial data scientists apart from novices.
 Common methods include:

 - Finding more data from open public sources.